 President and Chief Executive Officer

-Maliha is from Pakistan, where she started her career implementing development projects.
+Prior to her international development work, Dr. Khan spent many years in academia teaching gender studies, including as an Associate Professor of Sustainable Development at World Learning’s SIT Graduate Institute and at the Lahore University of Management Sciences in Pakistan.
 She has a PhD from the State University of New York and an MA from Quaid-i-Azam University in Islamabad in Social Anthropology.